emanuelquerty/githubapp/README.md

 - A simple app that uses the github api for displaying all github users (name and avatar)

-- Clicking on a user, shows the user profile with avatar, name, username, followers and repos
+- Clicking on a user, shows the user's username, followers and repos

 - A user can search for a specific user by typing the username in the address bar